serenarocc/WiFi/README.md

 ---

 ##  Project Description
-The study focuses on measuring and analyzing **Goodput**—the speed at which useful data is received at the application layer.
+The study focuses on measuring and analyzing **Goodput**, the speed at which useful data is received at the application layer.
 We compare **Ethernet** (IEEE 802.3) and **Wi-Fi** (IEEE 802.11ac) using both **TCP** and **UDP** protocols to understand how protocol overhead and wireless-specific limitations (like half-duplex medium and channel congestion) affect performance.

 ## Tested Scenarios